 Personally, I prefer plug-in door openers.
 The most difficult part of operating a door opener with internal batteries is changing the batteries, which involves removing screws that hold the control unit cover and wiggling out the battery compartment.
 Anyway, the high tech ChickenGuard is readily adaptable to plug-in power via a USB port at the bottom of the unit.
-All you need is a charger, of the sort used to recharge a smartphone, and a type A male-to-male USB cable.
-Since my iPad and iPhone both came with a USB charger, I just happen to have a spare.
+All you need is an Abosi universal wall charger and a type A male-to-male USB cable.
+Then it’s goodbye internal batteries!

 All three ChickenGuard models operate at temperatures from 110ºF down to -10ºF and are covered by a three year warranty.
 All three come with or without an aluminum door and a pair of sturdy oak runners.
 The door is a generous 12 inches wide by 16 inches high, enough to accommodate most chickens, guineas, ducks, and the lighter breeds of turkeys and geese.